-Exhibition features 42 of the museum's dynamic paintings of the 19th century American West by Frederic Remington, Charles M. Russell and their contemporaries along with three bronze sculptures by Remington and Russell and one Russell painting on loan from a private collection.
+Exhibition features 33 of the museum's dynamic paintings of the 19th century American West by Frederic Remington, Charles M. Russell and their contemporaries along with four bronze sculptures by Remington and Russell and one Russell painting on loan from a private collection.

-FORT WORTH, Texas - "Legacy," the Sid Richardson Museum's exhibition opening on Saturday, June 25, 2016, depicts the clash of cultures of the 19th century American West.
+FORT WORTH, Texas - Legacy, the Sid Richardson Museum's exhibition running concurrently with the focus exhibition Frederic Remington: Altered States, depicts the clash of cultures of the 19th century American West.
 The legacy of conflicts among cowboys, soldiers, explorers and Indigenous Americans during westward expansion continues to impact America today.
 The exhibition also celebrates Sid Richardson's legacy of philanthropy and collecting art.
 Admission is free to the museum, which is open daily except for major holidays in Sundance Square in downtown Fort Worth.

-"Legacy" reunites familiar works from the Richardson collection painted between 1880 and before 1942 by artists Frederic Remington (1861-1909) and Charles M. Russell (1864-1926) with rarely seen paintings by their contemporaries: Oscar E. Berninghaus, Charles Francis Browne, Edwin Willard Deming, William Gilbert Gaul, Herbert M. Herget, Frank Tenney Johnson, William Robinson Leigh, Peter Moran, and Charles Schreyvogel.
-The exhibition also features three bronzes, two by Remington and one by Russell, and a Russell painting on loan from a private collection.
+Legacy reunites familiar works from the Richardson collection painted between 1880 and before 1942 by artists Frederic Remington (1861-1909) and Charles M. Russell (1864-1926) with rarely seen paintings by their contemporaries: Oscar E. Berninghaus, William Gilbert Gaul, Frank Tenney Johnson, and Peter Moran.
+The exhibition also features four bronzes, three by Remington and one by Russell, and a Russell painting on loan from a private collection.